 This is the closest to a lake that you could possibly stay!
 This small but beautiful two-bedroom beach cottage is surrounded by breathtaking lake views.
 Besides a regular sauna, in Beach Cottage Hyvölä you’ll have a chance to experience the traditional Finnish smoke sauna.
 The guests are allowed to use the boat and a separate hut for BBQ.
 There is also a hot tub big enough for 14 people that can be rented for an additional fee.

 When staying in Ähtäri, you might encounter a few fluffy animals living wild in nature.
-Another option is to spend a day in Ähtäri Zoo where you can find approximately 300 animals from Finnish bears to endangered snow leopards.
+Another option is to spend a day in Ähtäri Zoo where you can find approximately 300 animals from Finnish bears to endangered snow leopards and even Pandas.
 The Zoo can be reached within 15 minutes by car and it’s open all year round.

 Do you enjoy privacy but love having lots of activities around you?
 In that case this outstanding log cabin is the perfect hideaway for you.
 When staying in Kuopio, right next to Tahko Ski Center, you’ll never run out of activities.